mrisher/smtp-sts/reporting.md

 * `v`: This value MUST be equal to `TLSRPTv1`.
 * `rua`: A URI specifying the endpoint to which aggregate information about policy failures should be sent (see (#reporting-schema), "Reporting Schema", for more information).
 Two URI schemes are supported: `mailto` and `https`.
 * In the case of `https`, reports should be submitted via POST ([@!RFC2818]) to the specified URI.
 * In the case of `mailto`, reports should be submitted to the specified email address.
 When sending failure reports via SMTP, sending MTAs MUST deliver reports despite any TLS-related failures.
 This may mean that the reports are delivered in the clear.

 The formal definition of the `_smtp-tlsrpt` TXT record, defined using [@!RFC5234], is as follows:

-        tlsrpt-record    = tlsrpt-version *WSP %x3B tlsrpt-rua
+        tlsrpt-record     = tlsrpt-version *WSP field-delim *WSP tlsrpt-rua [field-delim [tlsrpt-extensions]]

+        field-delim       = %x3B                                    ; ";"

-        tlsrpt-version   = %x76 *WSP "=" *WSP %x54 %x4C %x53
+        tlsrpt-version    = %x76 *WSP "=" *WSP %x54 %x4C %x53 %x52
-                           %x52 %x50 %x54 %x76 %x31                ; "v=TSRPTv1"
+                            %x50 %x54 %x76 %x31                ; "v=TSRPTv1"

         tlsrpt-rua        = %x72 %x75 %x61 *WSP "=" *WSP tlsrpt-uri ; "rua=..."

         tlsrpt-uri        = URI
                           ; "URI" is imported from [@!RFC3986]; commas (ASCII ; 0x2C) and exclamation points (ASCII 0x21)
                           ; MUST be encoded; the numeric portion MUST fit ; within an unsigned 64-bit integer

+        tlsrpt-extensions = tlsrpt-extension *(field-delim tlsrpt-extension)
+                            [field-delim]
+                          ; extension fields

+        tlsrpt-extension  = tlsrpt-ext-name *WSP "=" *WSP tlsrpt-ext-value

+        tlsrpt-ext-name   = (ALPHA / DIGIT) *31(ALPHA / DIGIT / "_" / "-" / ".")

+        tlsrpt-ext-value  = 1*(%x21-3A / %x3C / %x3E-7E)       ; chars excluding
+                                                         ; "=", ";", SP, and
+                                                         ; control chars

 If multiple TXT records for `_smtp-tlsrpt` are returned by the resolver, records which do not begin with `v=TLSRPTv1;` are discarded.
 If the number of resulting records is not one, senders MUST assume the recipient domain does not implement TLSRPT.
+Parsers MUST accept TXT records which are syntactically valid (i.e. valid key-value pairs seprated by semi-colons) and implementing a superset of this specification, in which case unknown fields SHALL be ignored.

 ## Example Reporting Policy